Help and FAQs

 What hardware and software do I need to use BMJ Learning?

 All you need is a computer with an internet connection and a web browser.
-We test our site in Internet Explorer, Firefox, Chrome, and Safari, and on iOS for iPhone and iPad.
+We test our site in Internet Explorer (7 to latest version), Firefox, Chrome and Safari, Android for Samsung, and on iOS for iPhone and iPad.

 Is there a user guide for BMJ Learning?